-Academy trusts prepare financial statements in accordance with the Charities Statement of Recommended Practice (SORP), whereas the EFA, DfE and the rest of government prepare accounts based on international financial reporting standards captured in HM Treasury's financial reporting manual (FReM).
-We therefore need to request some information which will not appear in trusts' financial statements.
+Academy trusts' financial statements are prepared in accordance with the Charities Statement of Recommended Practice (SORP) whereas government (DfE, EFA, and the rest of government) prepare accounts based on international financial reporting standards (as amended for the public sector context) described in HMT's [government] financial reporting manual (FReM).
+We therefore need to request through the accounts return some information which will not appear in trusts' financial statements to bridge the financial reporting gap between SORP and FReM.